gpadmaku1/Quizzical/README.md

 Trivia/Quiz app for Android

 - Built using Kotlin
-- Libraries used: OkHttp, Moshi, ButterKnife
+- Libraries used: OkHttp, Moshi, ButterKnife, Lottie